-Recital by the winner of the 13th Lionel Tertis Viola Competition: Paul Laraia with pianist Robert Markham, Wigmore Hall, London Monday 10th February 2020 7.30pm.
+The winner of the 13th Lionel Tertis Viola Competition, Paul Laraia gave a recital with pianist Robert Markham, Wigmore Hall, London on Monday 10th February 2020

 Rolla [Italy] (1757 – 1841): 3 Concertant Duos for Violin and Viola Op.
 5 no. 1 (1802)

 Atar Arad [USA/Israel] (1945 -) : 12 Caprices for viola (2003)

 Paul Hindemith [Germany] (1895 – 1963): Sonata for viola and piano Op.
 11 no. 4 (1919)

 Frank Bridge [UK] (1879 – 1941): Allegro appassionato H.82 (1908)